 MGMT 340.
 Organization Behavior.
 (3 Credits)

-considers the behavior of individuals and groups within an organizational context.
+This course considers the behavior of individuals and groups within an organizational context.
 Students consider individual-level factors such as motivation and attitudes, group-level factors such as communication, leadership, work teams and conflict, and organizational-level factors such as organizational structure, culture, learning and change process.
-Pre-requisite: MGMT 130, sophomore standing or consent of instructor.
-3 credits.

 MGMT 345.
 Diversity, Inclusion, and Human Relations.
 (3 Credits)

-studies the problems and opportunities of managing a small company.
+This course studies the problems and opportunities of managing a small company.
 Specific concerns of retail, service, and small manufacturing firms are addressed.
 Location selection, financing, and operations are investigated.
-3 credits.